Crude Oil: Oil Trading On A Stronger Footing This Morning | Action Forex

-For the 24 hours to 23:00 GMT, Crude Oil rose 7.20% against the USD and closed at USD29.63 per barrel on Friday, amid signs of recovery in oil demand.
-Additionally, Baker Hughes reported that US oil drilling rig count dropped by 34 to 258 for the week ended 15 May 2020.
+For the 24 hours to 23:00 GMT, Crude Oil rose 5.83% against the USD and closed at USD33.59 per barrel, after the Energy Information Administration (EIA) reported that crude oil inventories dropped by 5.0 million barrels to 526.5 million barrels for the week ended 15 May 2020.

-In the Asian session, at GMT0300, the pair is trading at 30.66, with oil trading 3.48% higher against the USD from Friday’s close.
+In the Asian session, at GMT0300, the pair is trading at 33.66, with oil trading 0.21% higher against the USD from yesterday’s close.

 - advertisement -